CDBLab1

 Welcome to the Joglekar Lab

-We work at the interface between cell biology and biophysics, as well as cell biology and biochemistry.
-Our expertise is using quantitative, live-cell fluorescence microscopy to observe cell division in action.
-We also engineer protein systems to read out events in a cell, for example the biochemical reactions of the mitotic checkpoint, a critical signaling cascade involved in chromosome segregation.
-Our ultimate goal is to reverse engineer a complex protein machine, known as the kinetochore, to segregate synthetic chromosomes.
+Our approach to studying chromosome segregation stands at the interface between cell biology, biophysics, and biochemistry.
+We love to study live cells in action using quantitative fluorescence microscopy.
+We have engineered protein systems to read out events in a cell, for example, the biochemical reactions of the mitotic checkpoint, a critical signaling cascade involved in chromosome segregation.